 Once again with the quest to find healthier foods that I can indulge in from time to time, I found this recipe which reminded me of my brother-in-law’s cookies.
 He used to make the most amazing, thick cookies which were stuffed full of goodness.
 I need to remind him to bake again the next time I go visit.

-These cookies are very low in calories and sugar and on board with the coconut oil rage which health professionals suggest is a much healthier alternative.
+These cookies are very low in calories and have no added sugar, with the exception of the honey.
+And, you could substitute the butter for coconut oil and be totally in line with the coconut oil rage which health professionals suggest is a much healthier alternative.
 Coconut oil is a little more expensive in terms of other oils that can be used in this cookie, but I really like the slight coconut flavour the oil adds.
-These cookies offer the filling sensation of oatmeal, the comfort of a chewy, flavourful cookie, and the tanginess of dried blueberries.
+But, I tend to stick to butter for baking, because I always have it on hand.

 If you have never tried dried blueberries, I would highly suggest you do so!
 We used them quite often in baking.
-First of all, they are terrific in this cookie recipe; they are totally addictive in my Sour Cream Scones recipe; and, add an added bonus, these little buggers are great tossed in a salad!
+First of all, they are terrific in this cookie recipe; they are totally addictive in my Sour Cream Scones recipe; and, as an added bonus, these little buggers are great tossed in a salad!
 How’s that for getting more anti-oxidants in your work day salad lunch!?

-- ¾ cup whole wheat flour
+- 3/4 cup all-purpose flour or whole wheat flour

-- 1½ teaspoon baking powder
+- 1/2 teaspoon baking soda

 - 1 teaspoon vanilla extract

-- ½ cup dried blueberries
+- ¾ cup dried blueberries